wp-plugins/philantro/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: 1.1.2
-Simple and secure donation form that allows you accept one-time and recurring donations backed by the perfect nonprofit dashboard - try it.
+Simple and secure donation form that enables you to accept one-time and recurring donations backed by the perfect nonprofit dashboard - try it.

 == Description ==